What Is Elder Law?

 What Is Medicare?

 Medicare is a federal health insurance program primarily for Social Security recipients who are 65 years of age or older.
 Many people assume that Medicare will cover the cost of long-term care.
 However, the reality is that it will only cover the cost of some nursing home care.
 For example, the program will pay for skilled nursing care, but will not pay for custodial care – the kind of help that someone in need of long-term care usually requires.
 Also, Medicare will pay the full cost of the first 20 days you spend in a nursing home as long the only services you receive are Medicare "covered" services.
-After that, the Medicare recipient will need to make a co-payment of $144.50 a day.
+After that, the Medicare recipient will need to make a co-payment of $170.50 a day.
 Altogether, Medicare will not pay for more than 100 days of skilled care in a nursing facility.
-That copayment may be covered by a patient's supplemental healthcare insurance.
+That copayment may be covered by a patient's supplemental healthcare insurance if any.

 What is Medi-Cal (aka Medicaid)?